awsdocs/amazon-transcribe-developer-guide/doc_source/vpc-interface-endpoints.md

 Amazon Transcribe supports making calls to all of its API actions from your VPC\.

-## Creating an interface VPC endpoint for Amazon Transcribe Streaming<a name="vpc-endpoint-create"></a>
+## Creating an interface VPC endpoint for Amazon Transcribe<a name="vpc-endpoint-create"></a>

 You can create a VPC endpoint for the Amazon Transcribe service using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

+For batch transcription in Amazon Transcribe, create a VPC endpoint using the following service name:
++ com\.amazonaws\.*region*\.transcribe

-Create a VPC endpoint for Amazon Transcribe Streaming using the following service name:
+For streaming transcription in Amazon Transcribe, create a VPC endpoint using the following service name:
 + com\.amazonaws\.*region*\.transcribestreaming

 If you enable private DNS for the endpoint, you can make API requests to Amazon Transcribe using its default DNS name for the Region, for example, `transcribestreaming.us-east-2.amazonaws.com`\.

 For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.

-## Creating a VPC endpoint policy for Amazon Transcribe Streaming<a name="vpc-endpoint-policy"></a>
+## Creating a VPC endpoint policy for Amazon Transcribe<a name="vpc-endpoint-policy"></a>

-You can attach an endpoint policy to your VPC endpoint that controls access to the streaming service of Amazon Transcribe\.
+You can attach an endpoint policy to your VPC endpoint that controls access to either the streaming service or the batch transcription service of Amazon Transcribe\.
 The policy specifies the following information:
 + The principal that can perform actions\.
 + The actions that can be performed\.
 + The resources on which actions can be performed\.

 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

-**Example: VPC endpoint policy for Amazon Transcribe actions**
+**Example: VPC endpoint policy for Amazon Transcribe streaming transcription actions**
-The following is an example of an endpoint policy for Amazon Transcribe\.
+The following is an example of an endpoint policy for streaming transcription in Amazon Transcribe\.
 When attached to an endpoint, this policy grants access to the listed Amazon Transcribe actions for all principals on all resources\.

 ```
 {